yuiclaire/CIT594_Project/README.md

 Class:

 1. Destination: This is a super class for all positions in our database.
-2. HistoricSites, Museum, Parks, Theaters, Universities: They are subclasses of Destinations.
+2. HistoricSites, Libraries, Museum, Parks, Theaters, Universities: They are subclasses of Destinations.
 3. RecommendPage: This class defines functions related to recommend.
 4. SearchPage: This class defines functions related to search.
 5. Manager: This class loads files and generates accordingly objects into our program.
 We use HashMap to store these objects by using their id as key.